kotlin-orm/ktorm/hexo-docs/source/en/schema-definition.md

 }
 ```

-The class above is a subclass of `SqlType`, it provides json data type support via Jackson framework.
+The class above is a subclass of `SqlType`, it provides JSON data type support via the Jackson framework.
 Now we have `JsonSqlType`, how can we use it to define a column?
 Looking back the `int` function's implementation above, we notice that the `registerColumn` function was called.
-This function is exactly the entry provided by Ktorm to support data type extensions.
+This function is exactly the entry provided by Ktorm to support datatype extensions.
 We can also write an extension function like this:

 ```kotlin
 fun <E : Entity<E>, C : Any> Table<E>.json(